Quincy Lakes South

 Quincy, WA MAP LEGEND

-The Quincy Lakes map is owned and maintained by Peteris Ledins, who has generously allowed us to use it for some of our events.
+The Quincy Lakes map is owned by Peteris Ledins and maintained by Ott Toomet, who have generously allowed us to use it for some of our events.

 - Vegetation: hard to cross and very hard to cross undergrowth with vertical stripes usually denotes sage bush or other smaller desert vegetation.
 The exception is near water where water-thirsty plants create hard to cross vegetation.

-- Green fores describes higher vegetation, including some trees.
+- Green forest describes higher vegetation, including some trees.

 - There are several more distinct trees mapped with the green circle symbol; smaller but distinct bushes are mapped with a green dot.